isha04/ImagesLocationVideo/README.md

 This project has three parts:

 1) Photos - In this part the user can do the following:
     a) Click a picture in the app.
-The clicked picture will be saved in the phone's image galery.
+The clicked picture will be saved in the phone's image gallery.
     b) Import a picture from the phone's image gallery

 In-app persistance has been implemented using Core Data and FIleManager.